Hatzor HaGlilit: Demographics

 In 2022, 97.5% of the population was Jewish and 2.5% was counted as other.

 Landmarks

 One of the town's most well-known landmarks is the tomb of Honi the Circle-Maker, adjoining the burial sites of two of his grandsons, Abba Hilkiyah and Hanan HaNihba.
 According to Jewish legend, Honi HaM'agel had the power to bring rain through his prayers.
 The presence of this shrine attracted a large Gerrer hassid population to the town.

+Voting Patterns

+In the 2022 election, 88 percent of voters in Hatzor HaGlilit voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 10 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.2 percent voted for the Arab parties.